Faculty, Staff, & Student Worker Accommodation

 For general questions about the ADA/Section 504, check out the Office of the ADA Coordinator: FAQs or contact the

 ADA Coordinator at 812-465-7101 or

-NOTICE: The University department that manages academic accomodations for students with disabilities, the Office of Disability Resources, is currently undergoing a transition that may impact the functioning of various internet links found on the ADA Coordinator's web pages.
+NOTICE: The University department that manages academic accomodations for students with disabilities, Disability Resources, is currently undergoing a transition that may impact the functioning of various internet links found on the ADA Coordinator's web pages.
 If you are seeking infomation/resources about student accommodations and cannot find it on these pages during this transition period, you can directly contact the Disability Resources Coordinator, Ronda Stone, at 812-464-1961 or at email@example.com.
 You can also find Ms. Stone at her temporary location in Room 095 of the Orr Center.